BualoStudio/TheNativePond/README.md

 **The Native Pond** is a non-profit healing game developed by **Bualo Studio**.

 Today, players are trapped in endless daily check-ins, battle passes, number-crunching, and gacha anxiety.
 We want to bring players back to the original love for games, rather than seeing games as a burden that requires clocking in on time.
 So our game features **no check-ins, no stat grinding, no quests or dungeons**.
 It is a small pond without stamina bars, power ratings, or even mandatory goals.
-Here, **rediscover the love for games**.
+Here, **rediscover your love for games**.

 ---